akkikiki/akkikiki.github.io/_pages/about.md

 social: true
 ---

-I'm a third year computer science PhD student at University of Colorado, Boulder.
+I'm a fourth year computer science PhD student at University of Colorado, Boulder.

 I'm always looking for collaborators and people to discuss with so fill free to ping me on [LinkedIn](https://jp.linkedin.com/in/yoshinari-fujinuma-4b612959), [Twitter](https://twitter.com/akkikiki), [Github](https://github.com/akkikiki), or by [E-mails](mailto:fujinumay@gmail.com).
 (E-mails are the best way to ping me.)